Anthoussae/hskflashcards/README.md

 	-new lines are brought in without conflict.
 	-branch1 remains unchanged.
 	-main will be changed.
-	-if there is a conflict on a line,
+	-if there is a conflict on a line,  the program will highlight these and you can resolve conflicts as you please.
+8) remember to git add and commit after resolving the conflicts.

 TO DO: